isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-01-04-post-SingPass' Facial Verification (PQ Reply by Minister Vivian Balakrishnan).md

 ## Answer

-**Oral Reply by Dr Vivian Balakrishnan, Minister-in-Charge of the Smart Nation Initiative and Minister for Foreign Affairs**
+**Oral Reply by Dr Vivian Balakrishnan, Minister-in-Charge of the Smart Nation Initiative and Minister for Foreign Affairs (for the Prime Minister)**

 We  are committed to building an inclusive Smart Nation, one where nobody is digitally excluded.